Gregory E. Aliff

 Director since 2010

-Dr. Krummel is the Susan B. Ford Surgeon-in-Chief at the Lucile Packard Children’s Hospital and the Emile Holman Professor and Chair of the Department of Surgery at Stanford University School of Medicine.
+Dr. Krummel is the Emile Holman and Chair Emeritus of the Department of Surgery at Stanford University School of Medicine.
 A leader in his field, he has been honored with the Henry J. Kaiser Family Foundation Award for Excellence in Clinical Teaching; the John Austin Collins, M.D.
 Memorial Award for Outstanding Teaching and Dedication to Resident Training; and the Lucile Packard Children’s Hospital Recognition of Service Excellence.
 He is currently chair of the board of directors of Fogarty Institute for Innovation and serves as a director of Morgridge Institute for Research – University of Wisconsin.

-Dr. Krummel brings to the Board experience with professional training and development as well as a familiarity with medical, public health, and science issues.
+Dr. Krummel brings to the Board experience with professional training and development as well as expertise with medical, public health, and science issues.
 He offers the Board unique insight on public health matters, including healthcare policy and legislation, drinking water quality, and employee health.

 Richard P. Magnuson